I’ve always been an avid reader and have been devouring self help books since my late teens.

 But there is so much dross out there!

 My list of ‘books to change your life’ comes from over 30 years of separating the wheat from the chaff.

 Listed here are some of my all-time favourite self help books, the real page-turners that I’ll read again and again.
 I always seem to learn more with each re-reading.

 And just to say that this page contains affiliate links which means if you make a purchase via the link I’ll get a small commission – at no extra cost to yourself.
 My full affiliate products disclosure can be read here

 My Favourite ‘Must Read Before You Die’ Self Help Books

 Click on the ones you like in this table of contents or just scroll down through the whole lot.
-Then click on the titles to go through to Amazon for more info.

 - The Human Givens – a new approach to emotional health and clear thinking

 - The Power of Now – a guide to spiritual enlightenment

 - Trances People Live – healing approaches in quantum psychology